Jhonnatan7br/Impact-of-AI-in-organizations/README.md

 ### To Solve or TO DO

-- I have a problem, when I analyse a lot of documents the model interpretate gramatical connnectors such as (and, the, is , with, etc) and propose them as topics, but it is not true, tell me strategies to manage it and to really estract the topics and concepts that would matter
-    - Stopword removal: Remove common words such as “and”, “the”, “is”, “with”, etc. from the documents before training the LDA model.
-This can be done using libraries such as NLTK or spaCy.
-    - Part-of-speech (POS) filtering: Filter out words based on their part-of-speech tags.
-For example, you can remove all words that are tagged as determiners, conjunctions, prepositions, etc. This can be done using libraries such as spaCy.

 - Text analysis Message: Batch request contains too many records.
 Max 10 records are permitted.
 (Create a cycle to iterate) https://language.cognitive.azure.com/tryout/namedEntities